1j01/textual-paint/README.md

 - `"""Called when a button is pressed."""` -> `"""Called when a button widget is pressed."""` or otherwise disambiguate with on_key
 	- `"""Called when a button is clicked or activated with the keyboard."""`
 - "toggle attribute" (or similar) confusing for dark mode; I don't know how to do that. toggle_class isn't it. action_toggle_dark seems to work though...
+- set_timer: units please
+- process_label vs render_label is confusing, they're described very similarly
+- Are focus/highlight/selection concepts the same or distinct?

 Other Feedback:
-- layouts are hard to use, auto width doesn't work
+- layouts are hard to use, auto width doesn't work in some cases